softprops/lando/README.md

 ## 👩‍🏭 create

-Lando exports a macro named `gateway!` which in turn, exports a Rust function or closure to a cpython initializer for use within an aws lambda.
+Lando exports a macro named `gateway!` which in turn, injects a Rust function or closure to a cpython initializer making it ready for use within an aws lambda.

 ```rust
 #[macro_use] extern crate cpython;